 No crush capper wheels created for an industrial bottling application.

 Applications where the material is to be driven or pulled, or is uneven in nature, often require an insert or core.

 For idler applications, zero crush wheels can have a pocket cast at the center into which a bearing is pressed by hand.
 If the bearing wears out, you can easily replace it.

 Urethane Innovators can make no-crush wheels using cores and inserts manufactured in our in-house machine shop or with bearings you supply.

-This no-crush wheel has a set screw on the opposite end of the wheel (not shown).
-The screw makes the wheel lock in place on the shaft and thus becomes a drive wheel.
+These no-crush rollers have a set screw on the opposite end of the roller (not shown).
+The screw makes the roller lock in place on the shaft and thus becomes a drive roller.

-This wheel utilizes a machined aluminum core with bearings slipped into place, held there by a set of retaining rings.
-This is another wheel with less crushability – again, the more urethane in the vanes, the less the wheel can deflect.
+This no-crush roller utilizes a machined aluminum core with bearings slipped into place, held there by a set of retaining rings.
+This is another roller with less crushability – again, the more urethane in the vanes, the less the roller can deflect.

-A medium durometer wheel with a bearing pressed in the center is an easy way to make an idler wheel with outstanding long life.
+A medium durometer wheel with a bearing pressed in the center; this is a good example of an easy way to make an idler wheel with outstanding long life.